Attalus I: Family

 Attalus married Apollonis, from Cyzicus.
 They had four sons, Eumenes, Attalus, Philetaerus and Athenaeus (after Apollonis' father).
 Apollonis was thought to be a model of motherly love.
 Polybius describes Apollonis as "a woman who for many reasons deserves to be remembered, and with honor.
-Her claims upon a favourable recollection are that, though born of a private family, she became a queen, and retained that exalted rank to the end of her life, not by the use of meretricious fascinations, but by the virtue and integrity of her conduct in private and public life alike.
-Above all, she was the mother of four sons with whom she kept on terms of the most perfect affection and motherly love to the last day of her life."
+Her claims upon a favourable recollection are that, though born of a private family, she became a queen, and retained that exalted rank to the end of her life, not by the use of meretricious fascinations, but by the virtue and integrity of her conduct in private and public life alike."

 The filial affection of the brothers as well as their upbringing is remarked on by several ancient sources.
-A decree of Antiochus IV praises "king Attalus and queen Apollonis … because of their virtue and goodness, which they preserved for their sons, managing their education in this way wisely and well."
+A decree of Antiochus IV praises "king Attalus and queen Apollonis ... because of their virtue and goodness, which they preserved for their sons, managing their education in this way wisely and well."
 An inscription at Pergamon represents Apollonis as saying that "she always considered herself blessed and gave thanks to the gods, not for wealth or empire, but because she saw her three sons guarding the eldest and him reigning without fear among those who were armed."
 When Attalus died in 197 BC at the age of 72, he was succeeded by his eldest son Eumenes II.
-Polybius, describing Attalus' life, says "and what is more remarkable than all, though he left four grown-up sons, he so well settled the question of succession, that the crown was handed down to his children's children without a single dispute."
+Polybius writes "what is more remarkable than all, though he left four grown-up sons, he so well settled the question of succession, that the crown was handed down to his children's children without a single dispute."
+The dynasty avoiding infighting and scandal was a major element in giving them legitimacy and authority.

 Apollonis died in the mid-second-century BC.
 In her honor, Attalus' sons built a temple in Cyzicus decorated with bas-reliefs representing several scenes of sons displaying love for their mothers, with one scene also showing love for a father.